InTAct: Interval-based Task Activation Consolidation for Continual Learning: Implementation Details

-All experiments were conducted on NVIDIA A100 (80GB) and V100 (32GB) GPUs within a DGX cluster, as well as on standalone RTX 4090 machines.
+All experiments were conducted on NVIDIA H100 (80GB), A100 (40GB) and V100 (32GB) GPUs within a DGX cluster, as well as on standalone RTX 4090 (32 GB) machines.
 Full training pipelines, configuration files, and scripts for reproducing all reported results are available in our GitHub repository.